datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 ### Tables

 While we have focused on figures here so far, tables can be incredibly informative at a glance too.
-If you are looking to display summary numbers, a table can also visually display information.
+If you are looking to display summary numbers, **a table can also visually display information**.

 Using this same data set, we can use a table to get a quick breakdown of how many males and females there are in the data set and what percentage of each gender there is.

 A few things to keep in mind when making tables is that it's best to: